husarion/static_docs_deprecated/src/core2/tutorials/howtostart/hframework-library-development.md

 		myproject.elf
 		myproject.hex

-	**That means you have successfully builded your first project, together with hFramework sources.**
+	**That means you have successfully built your first project, together with hFramework sources.**
-12. Now you can uncomment the 3 lines that you have previously commented to build projects with the hCloudClient.
+12. Now you can uncomment the 3 lines that you have previously commented, to build project with the hCloudClient.
 13. To program CORE2 via USB, click [Ctrl]+[Shift]+[P] and select "flash project to CORE2".
 Make sure that you replaced USB driver for your CORE2 to the "WinUSB (v6.1.7600.16385)" using [Zadig](https://husarion.com/core2/tutorials/howtostart/offline-development-tools/#offline-development-tools-installation-guide).

 P.S.
 To get back to the previous version of the USB driver you need to open "device manager" in Windows and uninstall USB connection associated with FTDI/CORE2, together with the driver for this device (tick the checkbox).
 In uninstallation confirmation windows select a checkbox to uninstall the driver and click OK.